 Dry white wine, you guys, not a sweet wine.
 Look for a sauvignon blanc or pinot grigio.

+Yes.
 If you don’t have any homemade frozen meatballs on hand, store-bought meatballs will work just as great!
-Just be sure to pick up mini meatballs if you can find them!
+Just be sure to pick up mini meatballs if you can find them.

-To reheat, allow the frozen Italian Meatball Soup to thaw in the fridge overnight.
-Transfer to a pot and cook until heated through.
+Reheating: To reheat from frozen, allow the soup to thaw in the refrigerator overnight, then transfer to a pot and cook over medium-high heat until warmed through.

 - Easy Chicken Tortilla Soup Recipe